simlay/simlay.github.io/content/posts/2023-04-03-rust-target-runner-for-ios.md

 this works with `macOS 13.3`, `Xcode 14.1` targeted at the `iOS 16.1` simulator.

+The source code for this post is available in the [`code` subdirectory of this repo](https://github.com/simlay/simlay.github.io/tree/master/code) if you want to use it.

 # Prior work

 I discovered [`cargo dinghy`](https://github.com/sonos/dinghy) a few years ago